-Earnings at risk associated with movements in interest rates are measured by assuming a variety of scenarios on a regular basis, namely a rise or decline of 100 basis points or a similar rise or decline of 50 basis points for maturities over 1 year.
+The impacts associated with movements of interest rates are measured by assuming a variety of scenarios on a regular basis, namely a rise or decline of 100 basis points or a similar rise or decline of 50 basis points for maturities over 1 vear.

-Table 32 below measures the impact of the before-mentioned movements on revenues on 31 December 2022.
+Table 33 below measures the impact of the before-mentioned movements on revenues on 31 December 2023.

-Table 33 below shows the impact of a movement of 100 basis points in the interest rate curve on the value of the own funds for the last 3 semesters.
+Table 34 below shows the impact of a movement of 100 basis points in the interest rate curve on the value of the own funds for the last 3 semesters.